 Help get students to resources when they need them.
 You can make a powerful difference for students by integrating pathways for support directly in your courses.

-Here are a few ways to achieve this at the beginning of your course:
+Here are a few ways to achieve this throughout the semester:

 - Integrate a module supporting students in holistic online learning best practices.